Psalm 126: Catholic Church

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Vespers and the second watch of the Midnight office.

 Pentecostal

 This psalm is a Psalm of praise.
 It is used in moments of praise and to remind the Pentecostal community that redemption is coming and when it comes, you may not believe it - we were like those who dream!

 Secular usage

 In keeping with its theme of redemption, Psalm 126 was proposed by Religious Zionists to be the national anthem of the State of Israel.
 It, along with at least eleven other proposals, was ultimately passed over in favor of "Hatikvah", which was ratified as the official national anthem in 2004.

 Israeli Prime Minister Menachem Begin recited Psalm 126 on the White House lawn when he signed the second of the Camp David Accords with Egyptian President Anwar Sadat on March 26, 1979.

 Musical settings

 The complete psalm was set in Latin as a motet for a cappella choir by composers including George de La Hèle, Lorenzo Perosi, Jean-Noël Marchand, Dmitri Bortnyansky (1777).
 Marc-Antoine Charpentier compose in 1670 one "In convertendo Dominus", H.169, for soloists, double chorus, strings and continuo.
-Also, Sébastien de Brossard, Michel-Richard de Lalande, Patrick Douglas.Neil McDermott, "We Were Glad - In Memoriam Dr Stuart Campbell by The University of Glasgow Chapel Choir", in Bandcamp, accessed 5 October 2018.
+Also, Sébastien de Brossard, Michel-Richard de Lalande, Patrick Douglas.
 Jean-Philippe Rameau composed In convertendo Dominus c.
 1710, for choir and orchestra.
 Jules Van Nuffel wrote a setting for mixed choir and organ as his Op.
 32 in 1926.
 Giovanni Bernardino Nanino set alternate verses for a cappella choir.

-German settings were made by Heinrich Schütz, Johann Hermann Schein and Heinrich Hartmann.
+Heinrich Schütz composed a setting of a metred paraphrase in German of the psalm, "Wenn Gott einmal erlösen wird", SWV 231, for the Becker Psalter, published first in 1628.
+Other settings in German were made by Johann Hermann Schein and Heinrich Hartmann.
 Verses 5 and 6 were set by Johannes Brahms within the first movement of Ein deutsches Requiem, for choir and orchestra.
 Friedrich Kiel set the verses 5 and 6 as No. 5 of his Six Motets, Op.
 82, published in 1883.

 Johann Sebastian Bach used the second verse in German as the text for the opening movement of his Christmas cantata Unser Mund sei voll Lachens, BWV 110 (1725).

 Verses of the psalm have been set in English by composers including William Byrd and Charles Villiers Stanford.
 Jules van Nuffel set the complete psalm in Latin, In convertendo Dominus, in 1926.

 In 1998, Philip Glass composed a setting in which the chorus sings worldless syllables and a narrator recites the text in English.

 The psalm is also sung to secular melodies such as "Waltzing Matilda", "The Longest Time","It's a Small World", Beethoven's Ninth, and college football songs, among many others.

 Sons of Korah included a setting of Psalm 126 on their 2000 album, "Redemption Songs."